openstack/election/doc/source/index.rst

 * Kendall Nelson (diablo_rojo), knelson at openstack dot org
 * Emmet Hikory (persia), persia at shipstone dot jp
-* Tony Breeds (tonyb), tony at bakeyournoodle dot com
+* Jeremy Stanley (fungi), fungi at yuggoth dot org

 For any questions, please contact officials by mail or over irc at
 #openstack-dev Freenode channel.